How to Do Swimming Pool Repair: Comprehensive Guide

 5. Hydraulic Cement:

-• It is ideal for sealing larger cracks and gaps.
-It sets quickly and can be used underwater, making it perfect for urgent repairs.
+• This material is perfect for sealing larger cracks and gaps due to its quick-setting properties and ability to be used underwater, making it ideal for urgent repairs.

 6. Pressure Washer:

-• It helps thoroughly clean the pool surface, ensuring all dirt, algae, and loose debris are removed before repairs.
+• A pressure washer effectively cleans the pool surface, ensuring that all dirt, algae, and loose debris are eliminated before commencing repairs.

 7. Trowel and Putty Knife: